caltechlibrary/dataset/dsquery.1.md

 -csv STRING_OF_ATTRIBUTE_NAMES
-: Like -grid this takes our list of dataset objects and a list of attribute names but rather than create a 2D JSON array of values it creates CSV represnetation with the first row as the attribute names.
+: Like -grid this takes our list of dataset objects and a list of attribute names but rather than create a 2D JSON array of values it creates CSV representation with the first row as the attribute names.

+-yaml STRING_OF_ATTRIBUTE_NAMES
+: Like -grid this takes our list of dataset objects and a list of attribute names but rather than create a 2D JSON of values it creates YAML representation.

 -index
 : This will create a SQLite3 index for a collection.
 This enables dsquery